 How to Get a Copy of Your Tenant Screening Report?

-How do you check your rental history?
+So, how can you take control and check your rental history?
 Here are three reliable ways to get your report:

-1. Landlord initiates the screening: The landlord orders a tenant screening report through LeaseRunner.
+• Landlord initiates the screening: The landlord orders a tenant screening report through the service.

-2. Tenant receives an invitation: The applicant receives an email request to complete the screening process.
+• Tenant receives an invitation: The applicant gets an email request to complete the screening process.

-3. Tenant provides information & verifies identity: The applicant submits the required details and may need to answer security questions for identity verification.
+• Tenant provides information & verifies identity: The applicant submits required details and answers identity-verification questions.

-4. Payment is processed: Either the landlord or the applicant pays any applicable screening fees.
+• Payment is processed: Either the landlord or the applicant pays the screening fee.

-5. The report is generated: Once the process is complete, the report—including credit history, eviction records, and background check—is made available to the landlord and, in some cases, to the tenant.
+• Report is generated: Once complete, the report is made available to the landlord—and in some cases, to the tenant.

 Method #2: Via Credit Bureaus